-We consider costs for project management activities eligible labour expenditure.
+We consider costs for technical, but not administrative, project management activities eligible labour expenditure.
 However, we limit these costs to 10 per cent of the total amount of eligible labour expenditure claimed.

 We do not consider labour expenditure for leadership or administrative staff (such as CEOs, CFOs, accountants and lawyers) as eligible expenditure, even if they are doing project management tasks.